-Each Special Warrant will convert, for no additional consideration, into one Unit ("Unit") of the Company.
-Each Unit will consist of one common share and one common share purchase warrant ("Warrant") of the Company.
-Each Warrant will be exercisable into one share at \$0.35 per share for 24 months, subject to abridgement of the exercise period if the 20-day volume weighted price of the Company's shares exceeds \$0.50 per share.
-All securities issued in connection with the private placement will be subject to a statutory hold period of four months.
+Each Special Warrant converted, for no additional consideration, into one Unit ("Unit") of the Company.
+Each Unit consist of one common share and one common share purchase warrant ("Warrant") of the Company.
+Each

+Warrant will be exercisable into one share at \$0.35 per share for 24 months, subject to abridgement of the exercise period if the 20-day volume weighted price of the Company's shares exceeds \$0.50 per share.
+All securities issued in connection with the private placement were subject to a statutory hold period of four months.
 The Company compensated finders on a portion of the private placement, such compensation consisting of 7% in cash or 7% in finder warrants, or a combination thereof.
 The Company received approval of the TSX Venture Exchange on August 1, 2018.
 The Company agreed to file a final short form prospectus to qualify the distribution of the Units upon deemed conversion of the Special Warrants (the "Qualification") following the receipt of a final prospectus.

-For the year ended October 31, 2018, 131,250 stock options were exercised for cash proceeds of \$30,389, and 465,600 warrants were exercised for cash proceeds of \$162,960.
-During the same period in 2017, 2,695,000 stock options were exercised for cash proceeds of \$470,500.
+During the three months ended January 31, 2019, 1,250,000 stock options were exercised for gross cash proceeds of \$187,500 compared to the three months ended January 31, 2018, where 53,124 stock options were exercised for gross cash proceeds of \$10,078 and 465,600 warrants were exercised for gross cash proceeds of \$162,960.

 Historically, funding requirements have been met through the issuance of common shares from treasury and common share purchase warrants and stock options that are converted into common shares upon exercise.
-Management regularly monitors the capital markets and attempts to balance the timing of new equity issues with the progress of our research and clinical development plan, general market conditions, and availability of capital.
+Management regularly monitors the capital markets and attempts to balance timing of new equity issues with the progress of our research and clinical development plan, general market conditions, and availability of capital.
 In addition, management actively targets additional sources of capital, such as grants and contributions, as well as collaborative partners which would assist in progressing our operations and research and clinical development programs.

-We anticipate the cash requirements to fund our planned activities for fiscal 2019 will continue to increase over the previous year; however, our actual cash requirements will depend on the clinical, pre-clinical, and collaboration activities that we ultimately undertake and the ability to secure partners and non-dilutive funding in the form of government grants.
+We anticipate the cash requirements to fund our planned activities for fiscal 2019 will increase over the previous year.
+Our actual cash requirements for fiscal 2019 will depend on the clinical, pre-clinical, and collaboration activities that we ultimately undertake and the ability to secure partners, and non-dilutive funding in the form of government grants and receipt of ongoing funding from our JDRF grant for our US clinical trial.